-Wanting to translate your website, brochure or user manuals into Spanish?
+Need to translate your website, leaflet or manual users into Spanish?
 But which Spanish?
-Iberian, Peruvian, Argentinian, Chilean, Venezuelan or Mexican?
+Iberian, Argentinian, Chilean or Mexican Spanish?

 With more than 500 million speakers around the world, Spanish is the third most widely spoken language in the world, after English and Chinese.
 This Romance language is the official language in 21 countries and can vary considerably in use from one country to another.

 In Spanish, regardless of country, there are five ways to say “you”, depending on the number of people being addressed, how well the people communicating know each other, and which country they are in or from.

 • “usted” is used to address one person in a formal context, both in Spain and Latin America.

 • “tú” is used to address one person in an informal context in most Spanish-speaking countries except Argentina, Uruguay and, to a lesser extent, Paraguay, where “vos” is used, with its own special conjugation.
 It is very important to be aware of and adhere to these regional differences, and even more crucial when it comes to marketing communications.

 • In Spain, the plural equivalent of “tú” is “vosotros”, when addressing several people informally, whereas in Latin America “ustedes” is always used either in informal or formal contexts.

 • Keep this in mind as it will determine the way you speak and communicate with your clients, whether they are from Spain or Latin America.

 • When launching a new advertising campaign, a mobile phone company will have to pick sides: either “móbiles” in Spain, or “celulares” in Latin America.

 • A computer company sells “ordenadores” in Spain and “computadoras” in Latin America.